oicr-gsi/cardea/changes/add_GLT-3978.md

-capability for Jackson parsing Json strings into data models
+capability for Jackson parsing for data models using Builder notation